-Q: Why is a literary agent like a notebook?
+Q: Why is a literary agent like a haircut?

 A: Because you're a writer

-PUTTING TOGETHER an agency submission is an exhausting process.
-The cover letter alone is a whole arena of doubt, torment and frustration.
+Putting together an agency submission is an exhausting process.
+The cover letter alone is a whole arena of self-doubt.
 Most of the time it feels like you’re jumping through a set of hoops meant for someone else.
-It’s easy to wish it were different.
-But wishing it was different is missing the whole point.
-You’re a writer, my friend, doubt, torment and frustration is what you do.
+It’s easy to wish it were different, but wishing it was different is missing the whole point.
+You’re a writer, my friend, self-doubt is what you do.

 The submission process is designed to make life easy for an agent, but not in the way you'd think.
 The content, style and general approach of your submission gives them an idea of what to expect from you.
 It also tells them if you know who they are, if you know why you’re writing to them and if you know anything about the process of finding an agent.

 Everything about your submission needs to be the absolute best of you.
 Go the extra mile.
 Do your homework.
 If an agent represents apples, don't try to paint your potatoes.
 Find an agent who represents your genre, find one who interests you and tell them exactly why you want them.
 You have around three seconds to grab their attention, this is your foot in the door moment, don't waste it.

 We spend all our lives comparing our insides with